lpalgarvio/puppet-training/README.md

 - `./demo/scripts/master-attach.sh`: to login into master
 - `./demo/scripts/puppetdb-attach.sh`: to login into puppetdb

+These should be used right after starting the container on the first run to register the agent in the master.

+To do so, login into the master and run `puppet cert list`.
+If the command returns the 'agent' node and a SHA1 key, you can proceed with `puppet cert sign agent`.
+Else, login into the master in another console and rerun `puppet agent --test` to connect to the master.

+After the agent is registered and accepted in the master, you can proceed with changes and testing.

 Additional scripts are provided for separate interactive (bash) and detached (background) launch, as well as individual build scripts.